 - Avoiding repetitive motions

-These lifestyle changes may help you manage OA:
+These lifestyle changes may help improve symptoms of OA:

-Losing weight -- Losing any extra weight helps relieve the pressure on your joints and may slow down the loss of cartilage as well as relieve pain.
-If you have OA and are overweight, losing weight is one of the best things you can do to help your condition.
+- Losing weight.
+Losing extra weight helps relieve pressure on your joints and may slow down the loss of cartilage, as well as relieve pain.
+If you have OA and are overweight, losing weight is one of the best things you can do to improve your condition.

-Exercise -- Although it may seem hard to think about exercise when you are in pain, regular exercise is another good thing you can do when you have OA.
-Exercise strengthens the muscles so they better support your joints.
+- Exercise.
+Although it may be hard to exercise when you are in pain, regular exercise helps improve symptoms of OA.
+Exercise strengthens the muscles.
+So they better support your joints.

-Several clinical studies show the value of exercise for people with OA.
-Clinical studies also suggest that in addition to reducing pain and disability, exercise improves strength, range of motion, balance and coordination, endurance, and posture.
+Several studies confirm the benefits of exercise for people with OA.
+Research also suggests that, in addition to reducing pain and disability, exercise improves strength, range of motion, balance and coordination, endurance, and posture.

-Walking is a great exercise.
+Walking is great exercise.
 If walking is too painful, try warm-water exercise.
 Water supports your joints and the warmth is soothing.
-Also, gentle range of motion exercises can increase your flexibility and decrease pain in affected joints.
+Also, gentle range of motion exercises can increase your flexibility and reduce pain in affected joints.
 Your doctor may recommend physical therapy for specific joints.

-Non-steroidal anti-inflammatory drugs -- relieve pain and reduce inflammation and swelling.
-Although NSAIDs work well, long-term use can cause stomach problems, such as ulcers and bleeding and may raise your risk of heart problems.
-In April 2005, the U.S. Food and Drug Administration (FDA) asked drug manufacturers of NSAIDs to include a warning label on their product that alerts users of an increased risk for stomach bleeding.
+Non-steroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs relieve pain and reduce inflammation and swelling.
+Although NSAIDs work well, long-term use can cause stomach problems, such as ulcers and bleeding, and may raise your risk of heart problems.
+In April 2005, the U.S. Food and Drug Administration (FDA) asked drug manufacturers of NSAIDs to include warning labels on their products that alert users of an increased risk for stomach bleeding.
 Over-the-counter NSAIDs include:

 - Ibuprofen (Motrin, Advil)